iii-org/newman-runner/README.md

   --env git_token=<gitlab-access-token> \ # The admin's personal access token able to access all user projects.
 Needed scope is "api".
   --env api_origin=http://127.0.0.1:10009 \ # Origin of api server
-  --env test_origin=http://127.0.0.1:10010 \ # Origin of the server to be tested iiiorg/newman-runner
+  --env test_origin=http://127.0.0.1:10010 \ # Origin of the server to be tested --env git_branch=master \ # Only if you need collection file execution, indicate to the branch collection file exists iiiorg/newman-runner
 ```